leonardosecchin/scaled-algencan/README.md

 ## Support for HSL packages

 Algencan 3.1.1 supports [HSL](http://www.hsl.rl.ac.uk) MA57/MA86/MA97 packages.
-In order to use/compile them, the user needs to get they by yourself from <http://www.hsl.rl.ac.uk/catalogue>.
+To use/compile them, you need to get them yourself from <http://www.hsl.rl.ac.uk/catalogue>.
 HSL packages are available at no cost for personal academic research and teaching, see <http://www.hsl.rl.ac.uk/licencing.html> for more information.

 **Scaled Algencan** was tested with the following packages: